Escalating Mideast violence bears hallmarks of 2014 Gaza war

 Israel and Hamas have fought three wars since the Islamic militant group seized power in Gaza from rival Palestinian forces in 2007.
 The conflicts ended after regional and international powers convinced both sides to accept an informal truce.

-Lod also saw heavy clashes after thousands of mourners joined a funeral for an Arab man killed by a suspected Jewish gunman the previous night.
+Lod also saw heavy clashes after thousands of mourners joined a funeral for an Arab man who was killed the previous night, the suspect a Jewish gunman.
 The crowd fought with police, and set a synagogue and some 30 vehicles, including a police car, on fire, Israeli media reported.
 Paramedics said a 56-year-old man was seriously hurt after his car was pelted with stones.

 “An intifada erupted in Lod, you have to bring in the army,” the city’s mayor, Yair Revivo, said.
-Authorities have declared a state of emergency and ordered a deployment of paramilitary border guards from the West Bank as reinforcements.
+Authorities have declared a state of emergency and ordered the redeployment of nine paramilitary border police companies from the occupied West Bank as reinforcements.

 In neighboring Ramle, ultra-nationalist Jewish demonstrators were filmed attacking cars belonging to Arabs.
 In the northern port town of Acre, protesters torched a Jewish-owned restaurant and hotel.
-Police arrested dozens of others at Arab protests in other towns.

-Israel is in political limbo following four inconclusive elections in less than two years.

-Opponents of Netanyahu have been trying to forge a government to oust him, but they are deeply divided among themselves and will likely need the support of an Arab-backed party with Islamist roots.
-The current tensions might deter the party's leader, Mansour Abbas, from joining a coalition with Jewish parties, at least for the time being.
+Police said they arrested more than 150 people involved in “disturbances and riots” overnight in northern and central Israel.

 On Monday evening, Hamas began firing rockets from Gaza.
 From there on, the escalation was rapid.